-The Bank's objectives when managing capital are to comply with the capital requirements set by SAMA to safeguard the Bank's ability to continue as a going concern, and to maintain a strong capital base.
+The Group's objectives pertaining to managing capital are to comply with the capital requirements set by SAMA to safeguard the Group's ability to continue as a going concern, and to maintain a strong capital base.

-Capital adequacy and the use of regulatory capital are monitored by the Bank's management.
+Capital adequacy and the use of regulatory capital are monitored by the Group's management.
 SAMA requires the Bank to hold a minimum level of regulatory capital and maintain a ratio of total regulatory capital to risk-weighted assets (RWA) at or above the requirement of 8%.

-The Bank monitors the adequacy of its capital using ratios established by SAMA.
-These ratios measure capital adequacy by comparing the Bank's eligible regulatory capital with its consolidated statement of financial position assets, commitments, and notional amounts of derivatives, at a weighted amount to reflect their relative risk.
+The Group monitors the adequacy of its capital using ratios established by SAMA.
+These ratios measure capital adequacy by comparing the Group's eligible regulatory capital with its consolidated statement of financial position assets, commitments, and notional amounts of derivatives, at a weighted amount to reflect their relative risk.